 One of the central tasks in computer centers and when operating servers is providing hard disk capacity for server systems.
-Fiber channel is often used for this purpose in the mainframe sector.
-So far, UNIX computers and the majority of servers are not connected to central storage solutions.
+Fibre Channel is often used for this purpose. iSCSI (Internet SCSI) solutions provide a lower-cost alternative to Fibre Channel that can leverage commodity servers and Ethernet networking equipment.
+Linux iSCSI provides iSCSI initiator and target software for connecting Linux servers to central storage systems.

 Many storage solutions provide access over iSCSI, but it is also possible to run a Linux server that provides an iSCSI target.
-In this case, it is important to set up the Linux server optimized for file system services.
-The iSCSI target just accesses block devices in Linux.
-Therefore it is possible to use RAID solutions to increase disk space as well as a lot of memory to improve data caching.
-For more information about RAID, also see Section 7.2, Soft RAID Configuration.
+In this case, it is important to set up a Linux server that is optimized for file system services.
+The iSCSI target accesses block devices in Linux.
+Therefore, it is possible to use RAID solutions to increase disk space as well as a lot of memory to improve data caching.
+For more information about RAID, also see Section 8.0, Software RAID Configuration.